 Standard voltage offered by motor manufacturers is typically 230/460 volt.
-Since it is unlikely that your voltage is exactly standard, motor manufacturers allow a +10 percent variation in the operation of their motors.
+Since it is unlikely that your voltage is exactly standard, motor manufacturers allow a $\pm 10$ percent variation in the operation of their motors.
 This variation can be tolerated on all voltage variations at the rated frequency.
-Both the motor manufacturer and Fairbanks NijhuisTM are not responsible for motor failure due to the use of incorrect voltage.
-Also, neither is responsible for motor failure due to the three phases.
+Both the motor manufacturer and Fairbanks Morse are not responsible for motor failure due to the use of incorrect voltage.
+Also, neither is responsible for motor failure due to unbalanced voltage of the three phases.
 If you have a high, low, or unbalanced voltage problem, correct it before connecting any motors to it.